Bank statement loan: Who should get one?

 Where to get a bank statement loan

-Many lenders don’t issue bank statement loans due to the high risks of lending to borrowers without consistent income.
+Many mortgage lenders don’t issue bank statement loans due to the high risks of lending to borrowers without consistent income.
 Instead of calling around to lenders in your area, you might have better luck working with a mortgage broker.
 Brokers typically work with several lenders that offer a variety of loan types and can help you obtain a bank statement loan.

 Mortgage brokers can also help you compare rates between several lenders, increasing the chances that you’ll find the best deal available to you.
 While brokers don’t typically add fees to a borrower’s mortgage costs, they charge the lender a finder’s fee.